 How to Clean Shower Doors with Vinegar

-This easy no-scrub way to clean shower doors will work on hard water stains and soap scum build-up.
+This easy no-scrub technique for cleaning glass shower doors will work on tough stains, hard water deposits, and soap scum build-up.
+Grab the white distilled vinegar or citric acid and get started!

-Hold the paper towels up to the shower door and carefully spray them with vinegar.
-The paper towel will absorb the vinegar and stick to the shower door.
+Hold the paper towels up to the shower door glass and spray them with vinegar.

 Free Weekly Cleaning Printable